-In the event of inclement weather, school may be delayed by either 2 or 3 hours.
-The school day will begin at 10:25 AM on a 2-hour delay and 11:25 AM on a 3-hour delay; dismissal will remain the same at 3:15 PM on both schedules.
-Students may be dropped off no earlier than 10:05 AM on a 2-hour delay and no earlier than 11:05 AM on a 3-hour delay.
+In the event of inclement weather, school may be delayed by 2 hours.
+The school day will begin at 10:25 AM on a 2-hour delay; dismissal will remain the same at 3:15 PM.
+Students may be dropped off no earlier than 10:05 AM on a 2-hour delay.
 Due to supervision restraints, no exceptions will be made.
-The following are the lunch/recess times for each grade level during 2- and 3-hour delay schedules.
+The following are the lunch/recess times for each grade level during a 2-hour delay schedule.